WordPress/gutenberg/blocks/editable/readme.md

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.

+### `formattingControls: Array`

+*Optional.* By default, all formatting controls are present.
+This setting can be used to fine-tune formatting controls.
+Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.

+### `keepPlaceholderOnFocus: Boolean`

+*Optional.* By default, the placeholder will hide as soon as the editable field receives focus.
+With this setting it can be be kept while the field is focussed and empty.

 ## Example

 ```js